Housewrights,

 As a timber framer, I am intimately acquainted with the fundamentals of mortise and tenon construction.
 English braces where required, Dutch braces where acceptable, housed mortises to support the load, scarf joints to span the distance; over time I have gained much experience through working knowledge in the “imperfectly perfect” ancestral works of art that our forefathers called home.

 Historical structures, by definition due to the passage of time and changing construction methods, are esoteric in nature and therefore understood by comparatively few.
-If you are the caretaker of a historical property in need of repair or want to enhance your historical theme by the addition of period outbuildings, please reach out to me and I’ll be happy to discuss your project.
+If you are the caretaker of a historic property in need of repair or want to enhance your historical theme by the addition of period outbuildings, please reach out to me and I’ll be happy to discuss your project.
 I am a working contractor duly licensed and insured in the State of Tennessee which shares a reciprocity agreement with several surrounding states opening the possibility to travel outside my home state for certain restoration projects should the opportunity arise.

 BACK TO HOME